DylanMeeus/springboot_jwt_blog/_posts/2016-07-21-analysis-of-social-connection-data.markdown

 1. **Majority of social connections are Google or Facebook accounts**.
 Adding these can greatly increase retention.
 2. **Only 4.7% of all connections are social**.
 This means there's much room for growth, and the trend shows that the usage is constantly increasing.
-3. **Social logins can give you access to personalized data for better onboarding**.
+3. **Social connections can give you access to personalized data for better onboarding**.
-4. **Social logins still hold up against the rise of Passwordless because of this additional data.**
+4. **Social connections still hold up against the rise of Passwordless because of this additional data.**

 Moving forward, businesses can use social connection options, particularly Google and Facebook, to improve user retention.
 Getting away from username and password logins, toward either social connections or Passwordless login, is also the surest way to make apps more secure.
-The good news is that not only Auth0 can make your life easier when adding social login to your apps, but you can use the free tier and get social login with up to two providers.
-So if you pick Google and Facebook you got 76% of social logins covered for free!
+The good news is that not only Auth0 can make your life easier when adding social connections to your apps, but you can use the free tier and get social connections with up to two providers.
+So if you pick Google and Facebook you got 76% of social connections covered for free!
 An excellent reason to try Auth0 today, so what are you waiting to click the button below 😄.